api3dao/vitepress-docs/docs/reference/airnode/latest/understand/configuring.md

 1. After all current requests are processed, Airnode then exits until the next cycle (the next minute).
 1. If during the next cycle, if the Airnode gets the same request and it isn't fulfilled, it will try and fulfill the request again.
-Ordinarily, it would follow steps 1, 2 and 4 (as shown above) without caching enabled, but with caching enabled it will fulfill the response using the cached API response value.
+Ordinarily, without caching enabled, it would follow steps 1, 2 and 4 (as shown above), but with caching enabled it will fulfill the response using the cached API response value.